Scholarships and Discounts

 APU’s School of Nursing offers this preferential pricing to ADN graduates from community colleges that have entered into an academic agreement with APU for that purpose.

-Through these academic agreements, ADN graduates of qualifying schools who enroll in the RN to BSN program receive a 10 percent partial tuition scholarship, reducing the cost of tuition to $413 per unit.
+Through these academic agreements, ADN graduates of qualifying schools who enroll in the RN to BSN program receive a 10% partial tuition scholarship.
 View the list of eligible colleges below, and include the name of your school when you apply to the RN to BSN program.

 Current Eligible Community Colleges